History of the Jews in Greece: Post-war community

 The community of Thessaloniki accused Germany to pay the manumission payments back, that the Jews of Greece paid to rescue their family members, after the Nazis asked for this money, but the Nazis hadn't freed the family members anyway.
 The European Court of Justice dismissed this petition.

 In World War II the Deutsche Reichsbahn helped the Nazis to deport the Jews from Greece.
 In 2014, representatives of the Jewish community of Thessaloniki demanded from the Deutsche Bahn, which is the successor of the Deutsche Reichsbahn, reimbursement for the heirs of Holocaust victims of Thessaloniki for the train fares that they were forced to pay for their deportation from Thessaloniki to Auschwitz and Treblinka between March and August 1943.

 According to the significant Jewish past and present of Thessaloniki the Aristotle University planned together with the Jewish community of Thessaloniki in 2014, the reopening of the Faculty of Jewish Studies.
 A former Jewish faculty was abolished 80 years before by the Greek dictator Ioannis Metaxas.
 This new faculty took in October 2015, her work on with leading professor Georgios Antoniou in the faculty of Philosophy.
 On the university campus a monument commemorating the old Jewish cemetery was unveiled also in 2014.
 The campus was built partially on this old cemetery.

+Today, the current Chief Rabbi of Greece is Rabbi Gabriel Negrin.